What is a Manufactured Home?

 - Mobile home financing loans are available to make manufactured houses available to individuals wanting to own one.

-Tyrone Woods Manufactured Home Community offers mobile homes for lease and for sale.
+Tyrone Woods Manufactured Home Community offers mobile homes for lease and mobile homes for sale in Fenton, MI.

 Purchasing a manufactured home is much more affordable than a traditional home.
-Homes for sale at Tyrone Woods range from $30,000 to $50,000, on average.
+For example, homes for sale at Tyrone Woods range from $30,000 to $50,000, on average.

 Consider all the ways you could finance mobile homes: